What is a Cross Functional Team?

 Define roles and responsibilities as clearly as possible

 Defining team roles and responsibilities seems like a trivial task that is more bureaucratic than useful.
 But the lack of clarity around cross functional deliverables and dependencies causes missed opportunities to reduce cycle time, manage resource gaps, and stem team chaos.
+Creating cross functional teams correct takes some time, but is well worth it.

 Having clarity around who is doing what and when will free up teams to focus on the work required to innovate and deliver products to market.
 You might want to tackle this as part of a team building activity.